-Slide over the arrow to the right of the name to display a submenu of four items:
+Slide over the arrow to the right of the name to display a submenu:

+Spe lling

-Check as you type Check from cursor Check entire text Dictionary.
+√ Check as you type

+Check from cu Irsor

+Check entire text

+Dictio onary ^F8

 Check as you type

 Clicking on this option turns on the 'check as you type' feature (or off if the option is already ticked).
 If the spelling checker has not been loaded, a warning box will appear allowing you either to load it, or to cancel the operation.